Roasted Sweet Potatoes and Brussels Sprouts (Video)

-I tested out the Roasted Sweet Potatoes and Brussels Sprouts with Balsamic and Parmesan with Jake and my brother Rand and all three of us thought this combination was just the bomb!
+I tested out the Roasted Sweet Potatoes and Brussels Sprouts with Jake and my brother Rand and all three of us thought this combination was just the bomb!
 We loved it with the Parmesan, but everyone agreed Feta would also be delicious, so that’s the version I’ll be trying next time!
 And this recipe could not be easier.
-You can even cut up the brussels sprouts the day before if you’re going to be busy making the rest of the meal.
+You can even cut up the Brussels Sprouts the day before if you’re going to be busy making the rest of the meal.

 And if you’ve already planned out your menu for Thanksgiving, this would make a great Meatless Monday side dish or lunch!

 How to Make Roasted Sweet Potatoes and Brussels Sprouts:

 (Scroll down for complete recipe with nutritional information.)

 - Peel sweet potatoes and cut into chunks, then toss with olive oil, balsamic vinegar, salt, and pepper.